Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

 Follow these steps to monitor the failed login attempts:

-1. Step 1

-  Navigate to the logs explorer (Follow the instructions on [1.
-Logging Analytics Overview](?lab=la-overview#Task1:NavigatingtoLogExplorer) for more information).
+1. Navigate to the logs explorer (Follow the instructions on [Lab 1: Logging Analytics Overview](?lab=la-overview#Task1:NavigatingtoLogExplorer) for more information).
-2. Step 2 (Optional)

-  To see your logs in the query explorer.
+2. (Optional) To see your logs in the query explorer.
 A log set should be set, *Jump to step 3* if you see a figure like bellow:
   ![Figure 2: State of log set when already set](images/log-set-inited-in-log-explorer.png)

   To set the log set to '\*' and see your logs: